elct9620/mruby.wasm/README.md

 To compile project, please make sure your `emsdk` is already configured with `$EMSDK` environment and `emcc` command.

+> Please make sure you are use `LLVM` version instead Fastcomp version.
+> The `LLVM` version can install by use `emsdk install latest-upstream`.

 ### libmruby

 Compile mruby and generate `libmruby.bc`